 Gifting free drinks credits to artists and performers is a sure fire way of upholding your reputation as a great event organiser or promoter.
 Choose credit limits, give authorisation to specific vendors and ensure these are non-refundable.

 You may wish to add a free credit allowance as an incentive to purchase VIP tickets for your event.
-VIP credits can be given out at our discretion, and you have full flexibility to choose how these credits can be used by your very important people.
+You get the idea – VIP credits can be given out at your discretion, and you have full flexibility to choose how these credits can be used by your exclusive attendees.